deblnia/polyrhythms/README.md

-# polyrhythm
+# rc-creative-coding

-Built off of [this](https://github.com/jpreis/p5js-starter) p5.js starter, and (heavily) inspired by this sketch.

-Built for creative coding week 3 at the Recurse Center!
+This is a monorepo for all my creative coding projects done through RC.
+Paraphrasing the inimitable [Hannah](https://github.com/hannahilea), these are sketches!
+They may not be finished, or perfect, or honestly even working.